RTIInternational/biocloud_gwas_workflows/association_testing/rvtests/README.md

 ## Introduction

-This living document details the Center for Omics Discovery and Epidemiology (CODE) analysis workflow for performing association testing for unrelated individuals in Rvtests for binary or linear outcomes.
-It is intended to serve as the standard data processing workflow and reference guide across CODE projects.
+This document details the standard analysis workflow for performing association testing for unrelated individuals in Rvtests for binary or linear outcomes.
 An automated pipeline, developed using WDL, Cromwell, and Docker, is available for this workflow.

 This workflow takes genotypes in vcf format and phenotypes and covariates in Rvtests format as inputs and produces the following outputs: